2020 State of the University Address

 Even in the midst of this crisis, we have moved forward at Illinois.

 - This fall, we saw one of the most academically talented, most diverse and most accomplished freshman classes in our history join us.

 - Overall, we saw our enrollment actually grow to a record high in a year when many predicted college attendance would plummet.

-- The Humanities Research Institute was awarded a new $5 million dollar research grant from the Andrew W. Mellon Foundation.
+- The Humanities Research Institute was awarded a new $5 million research grant from the Andrew W. Mellon Foundation.
 Once again, we see this university recognized as the leading light in scholarship in the humanities.

 - The Grainger College of Engineering was named a leading partner in two of the five Department of Energy Quantum Information Science Research Centers established this year.

 - Two out of seven new federal research institutes in artificial intelligence will be centered here at Illinois.

 - We returned to the top spot in NSF funding.
 No other university in the nation was awarded more funding than Illinois last year.

 - Our friends and alumni continue to demonstrate their confidence in us with their gifts to our “With Illinois” philanthropic campaign.
 Today, we are more than 95% of the way toward our goal of raising $2.25 billion.
 This was the largest campaign in our history.
 We are going to get there ahead of schedule, and we are going to do so in one of the most challenging years in living memory.